 Being a freelancer and small business owner means that you wear many hats.
 You’re in charge of marketing, social media design and management, creating engaging content, email marketing, and many more business-related tasks.

 There are things you’ll be a natural at and things your struggle with.
 Once I started making an income, I started investing in courses to help me grow and scale my business as well as learn the aspects of my business that I wasn’t that knowledgeable in.

 I do much better with someone guiding me through the process like Kate Doster the email marketing guru, for example.
 I needed help figuring out the opt-ins to make, writing the emails and sales copy, setting up a tripwire, and more.

 Just don’t be a serial hoarder of classes like me.

 Finding a mentor or coach is another good strategy.
 Someone who has been in your shoes can guide you and help increase your skills and knowledge quickly, so you start making money faster.

 And don’t think that once you’re more experienced that the learning stops.
 Technology is always evolving and there are constant updates to search engines and social media algorithms.

 As soon as you can outsource the things you don’t do well, do it!
-I promise you that in the long run, you’ll pay less for a VA to take care of your bookkeeping then your hourly rate.
+I promise you that in the long run, you’ll pay less for a VA to take care of your bookkeeping than your hourly rate.
 You need to focus on the things that make you money.

 I am about the most technology-challenged person I know, which is why I hired people to help me with those tasks.
 Do you hate social media?
 Hire a social media manager.
 Don’t think that you have to do everything on your own.